top of page

 1. State the purpose of the initiative being discussed and assign one person that will record ideas and actions in the group (5 min)

-2. In the group, ask seven progressive questions (in following order):
+2. In the group, ask seven progressive questions (in following order).
+This is the core of this structure.

-2. How do you contribute effectively to solving problem X?
+2. How do you contribute (positively or negatively)?

 3. What prevents you from doing this or taking these actions all the time?